 Having completed his graduation from Lucknow University, and his management diploma from IIM-Ahmedabad, Jain worked with Hughes Software and two other companies before launching his own financial consulting firm, Metalogos in 2006.
 However, it was in 2011 when Jain launched hyperlocal marketplace Zopper, with his friend.
 The start-up emphasises on the fundamentals of the brand as ‘combining online and local shopping’.
 The company brings local retailers on board to participate in e-commerce.
 Jain believes entrepreneurs must strive to maintain a fine balance between social responsibility and liberty to fully realize their potential.

 4) Suchi Mukherjee: CEO, Limeroad

-Mukherjee completed her graduation from Delhi’s St. Stephens college before pursuing higher studies at cambridge university and London school of economics.
-She worked with the premier organisation including Lehman Brothers, eBay and Skype before founding Limeroad. an online discovery platform for lifestyle products, in 2012.
-Mukherjee says We believe that individuals, not institutions, shape history.We believe that individuals will transform the Indian lifestyle retail industry as we know it .
-She describes Limeroad as an ultimate discovery programme where shoppers discover an endless stream of unique products and looks.
+Mukherjee completed her graduation from Delhi’s St Stephens College before pursuing higher studies at University of Cambridge and London School of Economics.
+She worked with the prestigious Lehman Brothers, eBay and Skype before founding Limeroad, an online discovery platform for lifestyle products in 2012.
+Mukherjee describes Limeroad as an ultimate discovery programme, where shoppers discover an endless stream of unique products and looks.

 5) Ashwini Asokan: co-founder Mad Street Den